 How did I black out after just a few drinks?!?
 Back in those days, I was easily tossing back drinks in the double digits.
 The girls and I talked it out, finally realizing what happened.
 Somehow, at South Beach, either someone slipped something into my drink or I accidentally grabbed someone else’s drugged drink.

 The girls told me that I was out of it.
 I wasn’t living up to the adjective I so eagerly begged to don on my face just a few hours earlier.
-Some even said that I was like Bernie from Weekend at Bernie’s.
-Apparently, one of my friends offered to take me back to our hotel room, so I could sleep.
+Apparently one of the girls offered to take me back to our hotel room, so I could sleep.
 I declined, choosing to stay out.
 And party.
 They had to help me in and out of the limo and keep tabs on me at each bar.
+“It was like Weekend at Bernie’s!!!”, they laughed.
 I was told that I passed out as soon as we got back to our hotel room.
 The girls kept partying, jumping on the bed, playing loud music, and I slept through it all.

 When I got back to Waco and my boyfriend asked how the bachelorette party was, I smiled and said “Great!
 I got roofied!”.
 When I posted pictures from that night, I titled the Facebook album, “The Night I Got Roofied”.

 I did finally find the love and attention I thought I was craving.
-With years of work on personal growth and 7 months of sobriety, I’m finally in a place where I love and respect myself.
-Looking back, I was too deep in a spiral of binge drinking that I didn’t realize I was living in my own little world.
+With consistent work on my personal growth, therapy, and sobriety, I’m finally in a place where I love and respect myself.
+Looking back, I was too deep in a spiral of binge drinking and self loathing that I didn’t realize I was living in my own little bubble.
 I convinced myself that everyone drinks like this, parties like this, and has hangovers like this.
-I had to continue to justify my behavior.
+Anything to justify my behavior.

-One might think that after having an experience like that, I’d be more conscious of my behavior and more cognizant of my drinks.
-It is only by luck that I drank the way that I did and was never taken advantage of.
+One might think that after having an experience like that, I’d be more conscious of my behavior and more cognizant of leaving my drinks unattended.
+It’s only by luck that I drank the way that I did and was never taken advantage of.
 I continued to party just as hard for five more years, naively convincing myself that “it won’t happen again”.
 Luckily it never did.